tcorral/redux-course/wes-bos-redux-notes.md

 Hot Reloading Redux Reducers with webpack
 ///////////////////////////////////////////////////////////////////////

-we can do live reload in our jsx fine, but if we want to change our reducer (ex: we want to change -click = 1 like to click = 10 likes)...we can do this by
+we can do live reload in our jsx fine, but if we want to change our reducer (ex: we want to change -click = 1 like to click = 10 likes) we have to do some additional work:

-open store.js:
+store.js:
 ```
 //allows hot reload by checking to see if module has changed first then...something?
 if (module.hot) {